ShunyaByZero/katas/README.md

 ***Features***

-*Capabilities*
+*Creation and Management of Community Leaders*
 - Registration of Community Leader
 - Specialty Assessment completion
-- Moderation by Administrator
+- Moderation by Administrator/Other Community Leaders

-2. Access to assigned Non-Profits

-*Capabilites*
-- List of Community Profile of assigned Non-profits
-- View Service Assessment
+*Review and feedback on goals of the assigned non-profit*
+- Moderation of community profile and goals
-- View Non-Profit Goals
+- Feedback

+*Review and feedback on goals of the assigned non-profit*
 3. Feedback to assigned Non-Profits

 *Capabilities*